turingschool/curriculum/tutorials/models/processor_models.markdown

 That leaves it up to the `@plane` to decide what it means to start the engines.

 How does this relate to processor objects?
-When you create a facade, you'll often want to act attributes and methods of the child objects.
+When you create a facade, you'll often want to act on attributes and methods of the child objects.
 But don't do it!
 Don't do this:

 ```ruby
 @my_object.child.the_method